sosan/scenarios-istio/service-mesh-vs-ingress/step5/text.md

 > istio-ingressgateway   LoadBalancer   10.98.230.210   <pending>     15021:32255/TCP,80:31165/TCP,443:32507/TCP,31400:30603/TCP,15443:31674/TCP   10m
 > ```

-When using `kind`, the external IP address of the Istio ingress gateway will not be assigned a static IP address, it will be in a `Pending` state.

-The `Loadbalancer` service created:
+The `Loadbalancer` service:
-- if we are in a **Kubernetes managed** or a **MetalLB** environment, both will assign an IP to that loadbalancer.
+- if we are in a **Kubernetes managed** or a **MetalLB** environment, both will assign an IP to `EXTERNAL-IP`.
-- Otherwise, it will not be possible to assign an IP and its status will remain `pending`.
+- Otherwise, it will not be possible to assign an external IP and its status will remain `pending`.

 To work around this issue, you can use the "port-forward" command: